BelmoMusta/ObjectValidation/README.md

    ```
    ## TODO:

-   Validate objects with nested objects and lists/arrays/collections fields.
+   Validate objects with nested  and/or lists/arrays/collections fields.